 NOTE: Influenza nasal spray vaccine should be avoided in pregnancy as it contains the live attenuated virus.

-Vaccines to Be Avoided During Pregnancy
+What Vaccines to Be Avoided During Pregnancy

 Vaccines with the live attenuated virus are not given during pregnancy, such as chickenpox( varicella), MMR vaccine (Measles, Mumps, and Rubella), Influenza nasal spray vaccine.

-Vaccines Uses Safety & Side Effects
+Vaccines Use Safety & Side Effects

+Do vaccines cause birth defects?
 Vaccines that are recommended during pregnancy are monitored closely for safety.
 They protect against diseases and should be given.
 There has been no link between vaccine administration and miscarriage in studies.

-Side effects of vaccines: Like other drugs, vaccines can also have side effects such as pain, redness, swelling at the vaccine site, mild fever, muscle ache, tiredness, etc. Most of these side effects are mild and go away on their own.
+Side Effects of Vaccines: Like other drugs, vaccines can also have side effects such as pain, redness, swelling at the vaccine site, mild fever, muscle ache, tiredness, etc. Most of these side effects are mild and go away on their own.

-What if Traveling During Pregnancy
+What If Traveling a lot During Pregnancy?

 If a pregnant woman is traveling abroad or to an area where infections are frequent, the doctor may recommend additional vaccination like Hepatitis A and Hepatitis B. These vaccinations are also recommended for pregnant women at higher risk of infections.